cbhushan/bashmenot-website/pages/reference/index.md

 Archive the specified directory, using a compression format determined by the name of the archive.

 Does not overwrite existing files.
 Creates the destination directory if needed.
+Any additional arguments are passed to _tar_ verbatim.

 ### `tar_extract`